 The European Seed Certification Agencies Association (ESCAA) unites the seed certification agencies of the EU, Iceland, Liechtenstein, Norway and Switzerland.
 ESCAA provides a platform for the general knowledge transfer and exchange of experiences about the different national certification schemes and strives for a harmonized implementation of the EU seed legislation.
 It also collects statistical data about the seed propagation areas and amounts of certified seeds within the EU.
 The BSA represents Germany in the matter of seed certification.

 Just as important for the international seed trade are the agreed methods of seed propagation and certification on the basis of the Organisation for Economic Cooperation and Development (OECD) Seed Schemes.
-In the OECD Seed Schemes, the Federal Plant Variety Office contributes to developing existing seed certification schemes for the plant species which relate to the particular schemes.
+In the OECD Seed Schemes, the BSA contributes to enhancing existing seed certification schemes for various plant species.

 For seed potatoes, the Standard developed by the seed potato expert group of the United Nations Economic Commission for Europe (UNECE) serves as an international reference point for seed potato certification.
-The Federal Plant Variety Office contributes to the further development of the UNECE Standard.
+The BSA contributes to the further development of the UNECE Standard.

 In addition, the BSA supports non-member countries in establishing and developing plant variety and seed schemes within the context of BMEL cooperation projects.
 In recent years the BSA is specifically active in India, Mongolia and Ethiopia.
 You can access further information on the international projects here.